 ZenGRC is Your Controls & Compliance Solution

-The risk management and assessment process, including internal audits, can place a heavy burden on your organization.
+The risk management and assessment process, including internal audits, can burden your organization heavily.
 ZenGRC is a governance, risk management, and compliance platform that can streamline audit processes by allowing you to gather and organize all the necessary information.

 ZenGRC simplifies your audit plan with templates and a reporting dashboard that shows you what you have and what documentation you still need to be ready for your audit.
 In addition, ZenGRC’s risk assessment modules can provide valuable insight into where you are missing reports so you can take quick action to gather the documentation you need.